danielbachhuber/gutenberg-migration-guide/README.md

 ## TinyMCE

-The following table documents common TinyMCE customizations and whether they have direct Gutenberg equivalents.
+This table documents common TinyMCE customizations and whether they have direct Gutenberg equivalents.

 Customization | Direct Equivalent? | Learn More
 -|-|-